thomhastings/rice/README.md

 Script to install ASCII art generator and font files from [textfiles.com](http://textfiles.com)

 ## get-buuf.sh
-Script to download, install and applies Buuf icon theme for GNOME desktop
+Script to download, install and apply Buuf icon theme for GNOME desktop

 ## fix-purism.sh
 Script to fix the \ (backslash) and | (pipe) key on Purism laptops